-although it is our dna & thousands of years & thousands of genes that make up our genetic coding that make us who we are, our blood type is simply our marker of blood type. using blood type analysis we can discover certain aspects of our biological make up & trace our roots via bloodline mapping. to me, this is very interesting & easier to do because i’m rh- . there are few of us, so its easier to pin point where my bloodline, dna, & gentics come from.
+although it is our dna & thousands of years & thousands of genes that make up our genetic coding that make us who we are, our blood type is simply our marker of blood type. using blood type analysis we can discover certain aspects of our biological make up & trace our roots via bloodline mapping. to me, this is very interesting & easier to do because i’m rh- . there are few of us, so it’s easier to pinpoint where my bloodline, dna, & genetics come from.

 Distribution of Blood Types